 Our expert electricians are fully qualified to perform safety checks for both homes and businesses.

-Safety inspections involve reviewing electrical circuits and components to make sure they are not overloaded, assessing faulty earthing or bonding in older buildings, and assessing the overall condition of your electrical system and whether it’s safe.
+Safety inspections involve reviewing circuits and components to make sure they are not overloaded, assessing faulty earthing or bonding in older buildings, and assessing the overall condition of your electric system and whether it’s safe.
 If work is needed, we will advise you on the next step.